mattpwest/bootcamp-spring-mvc/README.md

 # Spring MVC Exercises

-These are the practical exercises for the Spring MVC module of the Entelect Graduate Bootcamp 2018.
+These are the practical exercises for the Spring MVC module of the Entelect Graduate Bootcamp.
 This will take you all the way from a simple command line application through a basic MVC web application all the way to a simple REST API for driving your web pages.